hiteshdewangan1810/Movie-Explorer/README.md

 A modern, responsive React application for discovering and exploring movies using the OMDb API.
 Search for your favorite movies, view detailed information, and manage your personal favorites collection.

 ✨ Features
-🔍 Advanced Search - Search movies by title, actor, or director
+🔍 Advanced Search
+Search movies by title, actor, or director
+Real-time search suggestions

-🎯 Movie Details - Comprehensive movie information with posters
+🎯 Movie Details
+Comprehensive movie information with posters

+Cast and crew details

+Ratings from multiple sources

+Plot summaries and trailers

 ❤️ Favorites System - Add/remove movies to personal favorites